application-research/checkmk-playbook/README.md

 4) Click 'Save' to apply the newly generated automation secret.

-Then connect each CheckMK agent:
+## Connect each CheckMK agent:

+First edit a hosts file in your own inventory that includes each target server in the `[checkmk_clients]` group:

+`$ nano ./inventories/pchq/hosts`

+Then run the clients.yml playbook against that inventory:

-`# ansible-playbook -v -i ./inventories/pchq clients.yml`
+`$ ansible-playbook -v -i ./inventories/pchq clients.yml`